-I am (unapologetically) obsessed with date paste!
-It’s a healthy and delicious sugar substitute and I love sweetening cakes, muffins and other healthy treats with date paste instead of refined sugar whenever possible.
+I am (unapologetically) obsessed with date paste.
+It’s a healthy and delicious sugar substitute and I love using it to sweeten cakes, muffins and other healthy treats instead of refined sugar whenever possible.

 Dates are full of antioxidants, vitamins, minerals, fiber, and provide a source of quick and convenient yet long lasting energy.

 Cooking and baking with date paste is an easy way to quit refined sugar while still getting to satisfy a sweet tooth.
-All you need to make date paste are dates, a blender, and water.
+All you need to make it are dates, a blender, and water.

-Date paste certainly isn’t a 1:1 swap for regular white sugar, so it’s helpful to follow recipes that have been tried and tested to ensure delicious results before you begin experimenting on your own with date paste.
+If you’re wondering how to substitute date paste for sugar, it certainly isn’t a 1:1 swap, so it’s helpful to follow recipes that have been tried and tested to ensure delicious results before you begin experimenting on your own.

-Some of my favourite recipes to make using date paste are cakes, muffins, and lightly sweetened loafs because the water content in the date paste adds moistness to these types of baked goods.
+Some of my favourite recipes to make using date paste are cakes, muffins, and lightly sweetened loafs because the water content in the blended dates adds moistness to these types of baked goods.

-I honestly prefer desserts that are sweetened with date paste as opposed to refined sugar because of the date paste's naturally caramel-y flavour.
-That, plus I can enjoy them more knowing they are more nutrient dense than their traditional sugary counterparts.
+I honestly prefer desserts that are naturally sweetened as opposed to desserts made with refined sugar, and I love the naturally caramel-y flavour of the dates.
+That, plus I can enjoy these treats more, knowing they are more nutrient dense than their traditional sugary counterparts.

-Date paste can be stored in the fridge in an airtight container for up to a couple of weeks.
-This date paste recipe can be scaled up or down as needed.
-I tend to make at least a double batch and then store it in the fridge so I always have plenty of date paste on hand so I can easily indulge my last minute cooking and baking whims.
+You can store this in the fridge in an airtight container for up to a couple of weeks.
+This recipe can be scaled up or down as needed.
+I tend to make at least a double batch and then store it in the fridge so I always have plenty on hand so I can easily indulge my last minute cooking and baking whims.

 - 1 cup of tightly packed pitted dates